Martens family

 1. Seek support!
 It is so isolating when your child doesn’t play well with the other kids and you feel it’s just easier to stay home with them.
 Reach out to government services, neighbours, and church friends.
 Don’t be afraid to ask for help, or for a friend to listen over a cuppa.
 Join or start a support group of other parents with kids who have a similar condition.
 If you need mental health support, see your GP for a Mental Health Plan for counselling and/or medication.

 2. Lower expectations of how much else you can do on top of being a carer.
 For example, work, volunteering and church commitments often just have to be let go, and that’s okay for a season.
 Right now, your child needs you.
 You are the best support for them.
+Your ‘ministry’ to your children is your most important role.

 3. Respite!
 It may only be an hour here or there at first until you find alternative carers who can take them for longer, but make sure you take breaks!
 Whether it be long walks on the beach, a massage, a prayer retreat, or a coffee with a friend, take the time to recharge yourself regularly.

 4. Men: Remember to spend quality time with your spouse.
 You need to be ‘in this together’.
 Squeeze in a sneaky coffee or lunch during your work day.
 Go the extra mile to find a babysitter and book them regularly, even if it’s only for after the kids have gone to bed.
 Just 15 minutes and a gelato out together (because you are both super exhausted and want to go back home to bed) can make the world of difference.
+Find some supportive men who can listen without trying to ‘fix’ your situation.
+Often our friends don’t know how to be supportive and can end up minimising our challenges, so I’ve (Jeremy) found a local “Men’s Table” group to be very helpful for my emotional resilience.

 5. You’ve got this!
 You have Jesus with you, strengthening you.
 He says “I will never leave you or forsake you!”
 (Joshua 1:5).
+He can and does bring hope and support when it feels like everyone has abandoned you.

 How can the wider church support your family?